Erfan-Sarma/Easy-YouTube-Downloader/README.md

 ## Inspiration

-This project was inspired by [AzuDL-GC2GD](https://github.com/TheGreatAzizi/AzuDL-GC2GD), a Google Colab-based universal downloader that supports YouTube downloads along with many other download workflows.
+This project was inspired by [AzuDL-GC2GD](https://github.com/TheGreatAzizi/AzuDL-GC2GD), a Google Colab-based universal downloader supporting YouTube and several other download workflows.

 While using AzuDL primarily for YouTube downloads, I wanted a smaller and more specialized tool focused specifically on YouTube videos and playlists, particularly for long-running playlist downloads.

-Some utility and Google Colab/Google Drive handling code was adapted from AzuDL-GC2GD.
-The project was then substantially simplified and reorganized around a YouTube-specific workflow, including the downloader interface, format selection, playlist processing, download archive handling, and Fast Resume behavior.
+Some utility and Google Colab / Google Drive handling code was adapted from the AzuDL-GC2GD implementation.

+The project was subsequently simplified and reorganized around a YouTube-specific workflow, including:

+* The downloader interface
+* Format selection
+* Quality selection
+* Playlist processing
+* Download archive handling
+* Google Drive file management
+* Fast Resume behavior

 AzuDL-GC2GD is distributed under the MIT License.

-See [`ATTRIBUTIONS.md`](ATTRIBUTIONS.md) for attribution details.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for the attribution and applicable license text.

 ---